-Valentine’s Day is right around the corner.
-I am glad that it is in our sights.
-After all of the hustle and bustle between Thanksgiving and Christmas, it has been a little boring this month.
+After all of the hustle and bustle between Thanksgiving and Christmas, January and February tend to drag.
 I am ready to dive into Valentine’s Day!
 We are going full throttle with our Valentine’s Day activities.
-I love seeing the smiles of excitement and wonder on my girls’ face when we start a new theme.
-These sweet free printable Valentine’s Day Counting Games are a great activity for your Valentine theme math centers.
+I love the smiles of excitement and wonder when we start a new theme.
+These sweet FREE Valentine Counting Grid Games for Pre-K and Preschool are a great activity for your Valentine’s Day themed math centers.

-Counting grids are a great way to work on counting.
-They give kids the freedom to work on one to one correspondence, subitizing, and number recognition without the need to remember complicated rules for other games.
+Counting valentine grids give kids the freedom to work on important foundational skills without the need to remember complicated math game rules.

 Materials Needed for the Valentine’s Day

 Counting Grid Games

 Valentine’s Day Counting Grids

 Ready for easy?
 Simply print and laminate.
 So fun!
 Cut apart the differentiated instruction cube inserts and you’re ready to roll with this fun math activity.

 If you don’t have a differentiated instruction cube set, I highly encourage you to get one ASAP!
 There are so many ways to use them that go well beyond this math lesson!